iechor/docs/content/compose/file-watch.md

 If `action` is set to `rebuild`, Compose automatically builds a new image with BuildKit and replaces the running service container.

-The behavior is the same as running `docker compose up --build <svc>`.
+The behavior is the same as running `iechor compose up --build <svc>`.

 Rebuild is ideal for compiled languages or as fallbacks for modifications to particular files that require a full image rebuild (e.g. `package.json`).